Business website technology changes fast. How do I know when it’s time to update my website?

 The key role your website plays in lead generation and sales means it’s not a marketing tool to neglect.
 Much of the way you communicate value, evoke trust, and persuade action takes place on your website.

-If it’s clear your site is 3 years old (meaning it looks like some from the last decade) you’re going to be blown-off by researching consumers who know they can easily find a better alternative.
+If it’s clear your site is outdated you’re going to be blown-off by researching consumers who know they can easily find a better alternative.

 #5 Security and the User Experience